FirePenguin99/WebProg_HIIT_app/README.md

 # Final Thoughts
 In last year's Application Programming, I said I was interested to learn more typical web design.
 But due to the mobile nature of the specification, I have managed to accidentally dodge learning to create and style a proper website once again.
+However my understand of HTML requests like GET and POST has significantly improved.
+Last year I couldn't get POST to work and I'm glad to say that I've finally succeeded.